pancongliang/openshift/installing/sno/sno.md

   ~~~

 ### Verification
-* Log in to the cluster using kubeconfig
+* After the installation is complete, check the environment by running the following command:
   ~~~
   export KUBECONFIG=ocp/auth/kubeconfig
   oc get nodes